MooersLab/writingLogTemplate/README.md

 Some text editors support the removal of duplicates in a list.
 Most text editors ignore blank lines.

-The function below for Emacs combines the above 3 functionalities.
+The function below for Emacs combines the above 3 functionalities into the key board short cut `Control-c s`.
+The keys linked by a dash are pressed down in unison.

 ```elisp
 (defun clean-sort-list-in-region (beg end)